shijiezhao/Microbe-seq/README.md

 08_HGT_QC.ipynb checks HGT events quality.
 Related to Figure S11 and S12.

 09_Bias_evaluation.ipynb compares species-level methodological biases between single-cell and metagenomics.
 Related to Figure S5 and S6.

+genome_coassemblies include all the species-level and strain-level genome co-assemblies.
+ID corresponds to the bin ID in Table S3.